Topological horseshoes for surface homeomorphisms: Homeomorphisms of the sphere with no topological horseshoe

 Similarly, if $\overline{W_{\widehat\Gamma}^{\rightarrow r}}\not\subset (X^{R\rightarrow }_{\widehat\Gamma}\cap X^{\rightarrow R}_{\widehat\Gamma})$, there exists an admissible path $\widetilde\gamma_1: [a_1,b_1]\to \widetilde{\mathrm{dom}}(I)$ such that

 The paths $\widetilde\gamma_0$ and $\widetilde\gamma_1$ project onto transverse loops that meet every leaf of $U_{\widehat\gamma}$ at least twice.
-Such a situation has been studied in the proof of Proposition \ref{prop:Birkhoff-cycles}.
-We can construct an admissible path with a $\widehat{\mathcal F}$-transverse self-intersection, in contradiction with the fact that $f$ has no horseshoe. \end{proof}
+Such a situation has been studied in Lemma \ref{lem:newmeettwo} We can construct an admissible path with a $\widehat{\mathcal F}$-transverse self-intersection, in contradiction with the fact that $f$ has no horseshoe. \end{proof}

 We are ready now to construct the positive annulus we are looking for.
 Let us begin with a simple result.

 \begin{lemma} There exists at most one fixed essential connected component of $W_{\widehat\Gamma}^{l\rightarrow r}$.
 We have a similar result for $W_{\widehat\Gamma}^{r\rightarrow l}$, $W_{\widehat\Gamma}^{\rightarrow r, l}$ and $W_{\widehat\Gamma}^{r,l \rightarrow }$.